Updated: Feb 14

-In the last few years, we have worked with clients in other areas of their business and then have been asked to help explain what the SEO or Google Analytics reports are telling them.
-Before we talk about what certain metrics mean to you and your website, it is important to know and understand the terminology.
+IIn the last few years, we have worked with clients in other areas of their business and then have been asked to help explain what SEO or Google Analytics reports are telling them.
+Before we talk about what certain metrics mean to you and your website, knowing and understanding the terminology is essential.
 SEO done correctly has a high return on investment, but if you are getting traffic that is not those that would be prospects of your business, the traffic is irrelevant.

 Most business owners who want to increase the traffic to their websites usually pay for SEO services.
-When you say increase your traffic, you really mean you want more visitors to come to your site, who stay for a while, read your content, and eventually become a lead or sale for your business.
+When you say increase your traffic, you mean you want more visitors to visit your site, stay for a while, read your content, and eventually become a lead or sale for your business.
 The key is understanding what you "really" want and what you are asking them to do for you.

-Many service providers my clients have used seem have worked to get hits on the website whether they bounce or are relevant or not, as the client needs help to understand the bounce rate and to explain to the provider who their target prospect is.
+Many SEO service providers my clients have used seem to work to get hits on the website whether they bounce or are relevant, as the client needs help to understand the bounce rate and to explain to the provider who their target prospect is.

-Does it matter if they are getting hits from irrelevant pages, they won’t know – it shows up as traffic.
-What many business owners do not realize is that their traffic has increased from web crawlers, irrelevant keywords, or links/redirects from irrelevant sites.
-This is why it is very important to understand what is needed to increase your traffic by your definition.
+Many business owners must realize that their traffic can increase from web crawlers, irrelevant keywords, or links/redirects from unrelated sites.
+It is imperative to understand what is needed to increase your traffic by your definition, not the SEO firm.

 SEO is not the science it used to be.
-It is actually pretty simple and is much more of a marketing related function than an IT function which it was in the past.
-Though most business owners will still need help, it is important to make sure and hire firms that can help provide you with the right traffic, which are not usually the ones that fill your email with SPAM.
-Google themselves provide online tips for SEO and for what they are using to rank.
-As seen in our previous article, mobility is being used as a ranking factor.
-Google also provides information of tricks that the SEO providers did in the past to trick Google which could now end up blacklisting you with Google.
-These are published each time they perform an algorithm change.
+It is simple and is more of a marketing-related function than an IT function, which was more so in the past.
+Though most business owners will still need help, it is vital to make sure and hire firms that can help provide you with the right traffic, which are not usually the ones that fill your email with SPAM.

-There are a lot of good SEO tools out there that can be used by businesses to help understand the issues affecting their website, including how it ranks.
-Most are a lot more cost effective than using SEO firms, but you have to have some level of understanding to get the benefit from using them.
-It is up to you to check out an external firm as all firms are not created equal and many will rob your blind and your site will not move up in the rankings.
-Check customer references as anyone can say they are an SEO firm.
+There are many excellent SEO tools that businesses can use to help understand the issues affecting their website, including how it ranks.
+Most are a lot more cost-effective than using SEO firms, but you have to have some level of understanding to get the benefit from using them.
+It is up to you to check out an external SEO service provider firm as all firms are not created equal Check customer references as anyone can say they are an SEO firm.
 There are some excellent ones out there as well.
 Still, as a business owner, you need to perform due diligence as you would with any other provider.

 Bounce Rate: - The rate at which someone comes to your site and leaves after a few seconds.
-This can be because your site needed to provide the content they were looking for from the keyword they typed in is not relevant to their site.
+This can be because your site needed to provide the content they were looking for from the keyword they typed in, or the content they saw was inadequate.

 You cannot just look at your overall bounce rate as that is not accurate.
 You want to look at your "target" geography.
 Our base bounce rate is high for the following reasons if you just look at the top level overview.